-CHICAGO (Feb.
-21, 2013) – The nation’s largest professional association of real estate appraisers premiered its “Residential and Commercial Valuation of Solar” course today in Albuquerque, N.M.
-The course is the latest offering in the Appraisal Institute’s Valuation of Sustainable Buildings Professional Development Program.
+Back in 2013 in CHICAGO, it reported that the nation’s largest professional association of real estate appraisers premiered its “Residential and Commercial Valuation of Solar” course.
+This course back then was the latest offering in the Appraisal Institute’s Valuation of Sustainable Buildings Professional Development Program.

-This hands-on course introduces appraisers to solar terminology and shows them how to solve solar-related valuation problems through real-life examples and case studies on both residential and commercial properties.
+More interestingly, this hands-on course introduces appraisers to solar terminology.
+Also it shows them how to solve solar-related valuation problems through real-life examples and case studies.
+All are on both residential and commercial properties.

-Launching the “Residential and Commercial Valuation of Solar” course is the most recent example of the Appraisal Institute’s leadership in green valuation efforts:
+Launching the “Residential and Commercial Valuation of Solar” course is the most recent example.
+It’s an example of Appraisal Institute’s leadership in green valuation efforts.

-Since June 2008, the Appraisal Institute has offered nearly 280 individual courses on green and energy-efficient valuation, and nearly 5,000 attendees have participated.
+Also, that’s because since June 2008, the Appraisal Institute has offered courses on green.
+As well as energy-efficient valuation.
+Most noteworthy, nearly 5,000 attendees have participated even back in 2008!

-· In January 2012, the Appraisal Institute announced its support for PV Value, a spreadsheet developed by Solar Power Electric and Sandia National Laboratories that assists appraisers and others seeking to establish the value of a property’s solar-powered features.
+· In January 2012, the Appraisal Institute announced its support for PV Value.
+It’s a spreadsheet developed by Solar Power Electric and Sandia National Laboratories.
+That spreadsheet assists appraisers and others.
+Others that are seeking to set up the value of a property’s solar-powered features.

 Published by the Appraisal Institute in June 2010, “An Introduction to Green Homes” by Alan Simmons, SRPA, LEED AP, provides the appraiser with an overview of programs, organizations and products that relate to environmentally responsible building and remodeling.

-· The Appraisal Institute in October 2011 sponsored a report that outlined ways to finance $150 billion per year in energy efficiency projects that yield double-digit financial returns.
-“Energy Efficiency Financing: Models and Strategies” by Capital-E and partner organizations found that within 10 years, investment at this level would save U.S. businesses and households $200 billion annually and would create more than 1 million new full-time jobs.
+So the Appraisal Institute sponsored this report.
+It reported ways to finance $150 billion per year.
+All in energy efficiency projects that yield double-digit financial returns.
+“Energy Efficiency Financing: Models and Strategies” by Capital-E and partner organizations.
+Reporting found that within 10 years, investment at this level would save U.S. businesses and households $200 billion annually.
+Yup folks and would create more than 1 million new full-time jobs.

-In October 2011, the Appraisal Institute endorsed the federal Sensible Accounting to Value Energy (SAVE) Act, which would improve the mortgage underwriting process by ensuring energy costs are included.
+In October 2011, the Appraisal Institute endorsed the federal Sensible Accounting to Value Energy (SAVE) Act.
+That which would improve the mortgage underwriting process by ensuring energy costs included.
 Sponsored by Sens.
 Michael Bennet, D-Colo., and Johnny Isakson, R-Ga., the SAVE Act would instruct federal loan agencies to assess a borrower’s expected energy costs when financing a house.
 IMT also is among the bill’s supporters.